Cosmian/kms/documentation/docs/authentication.md

-The KMS server is started in authenticated or non-authenticated mode (default).
+The KMS server can start in authenticated or non-authenticated mode (the default).

+## Determining the user

 In non-authenticated mode, the server maps all requests to the default user, configured using the `--default-username` option (or the `KMS_DEFAULT_USERNAME` environment variable).
 This user will default to `admin` if not set.